espocrm/documentation/docs/administration/websocket.md

 ## Checking whether it works

-Click F12 to open a browser console.
-See whether there's any error related to WebSocket.
-If you enabled WebSocket in settings, a frontend client will try to connect to WebSocket once a page is loaded.
+Click F12 to open the browser console.
+See whether there's any error related to the WebSocket.
+If you enabled the WebSocket in the settings, the frontend client will try to connect to the WebSocket once the page is loaded.
 If something went wrong, an error will be displayed in the browser console.

 ## Config params